Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

-The notion of $\phi$-infinitesimal saturation introduced here also allows us to generalise theorems \cite[Théorème 1.7]{D1} and \cite[Theorem 2.5]{BDP} to $\phi$-infinitesimally reductive $k$-groups $N$ over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$.
-This is the point of theorem \ref{generalisation_Deligne}.
-Let us first remark that points (i) and (iii) of \cite[Lemme 2.3]{D1} are still valid in the aforementioned framework and allows us to reduce ourselves to show the result for connected $N$.
-More precisely: \begin{lemma} \begin{enumerate} \item If $N$ is $\phi$-infinitesimally saturated in $G$ then so is $N^0$, \item if the reduced part $N^0_{\red}$ of $N^0$ and its unipotent radical $\Rad_U(N^0_{\red})$ are normal subgroups of $N^0$ then they are normal in $N$. \end{enumerate} \end{lemma}
+The notion of $\phi$-infinitesimal saturation introduced here also allows us to extend theorems \cite[Théorème 1.7]{D1} and \cite[Theorem 2.5]{BDP} to $\phi$-infinitesimally reductive $k$-groups $N$ over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$.
+This is the point of Theorem \ref{generalisation_Deligne}.
+Let us first remark that points (i) and (iii) of \cite[Lemme 2.3]{D1} are still valid in the aforementioned framework and allow us to reduce ourselves to show the result for connected $N$.
+More precisely: \begin{lemma} Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$, and let $N \subset G$ be a subgroup of $G$.
+The following assertions hold true: \begin{enumerate} \item if $N$ is $\phi$-infinitesimally saturated in $G$ then so is $N^0$, \item if the reduced part $N^0_{\red}$ of $N^0$ and its unipotent radical $\Rad_U(N^0_{\red})$ are normal subgroups of $N^0$ then they are normal in $N$. \end{enumerate} \end{lemma}

-\begin{proof} See \cite[Lemme 2.3]{D1} for a proof as the notion of $\phi$-infinitesimal saturation is nothing but a generalisation of those of infinitesimal saturation to the framework described above (see remark \ref{sat_inf_coincide}). \end{proof}
+\begin{proof} See \cite[Lemme 2.3]{D1} for a proof as the notion of $\phi$-infinitesimal saturation is nothing but a generalisation of those of infinitesimal saturation to the framework described above (see Remark \ref{sat_inf_coincide}). \end{proof}